censorship-no-archive/ceno1/doc/threatModel.md

 Given that a user has not manually downloaded content from Freenet or saved CENO bundles, all chunks stored in the user's hard disk are encrypted.
-Even though it will be obvious that the owner of the machine had been using CENO, the adversary will need to know the decryption keys in order to prove that the machine owner was hosting particular content (see Security Objective "Plausible deniability").
+Even though it will be obvious that the owner of the machine had been using CENO, the adversary will need to have the decryption keys in order to prove that the machine owner was hosting particular content (see Security Objective "Plausible deniability").

 Compromisation of the .CENO/client.properties configuration file will leak the